Tour starts on every single SUNDAY between March 29 and Oct 25.

 After breakfast, we travel through the picturesque Rías Baixas, known for its scenic estuaries, rugged cliffs, and sandy beaches.
 We stop in O Grove, a charming fishing town on the Isle of Toja.
 Visit the Chapel of the Shells, stroll along pristine beaches, or explore whimsical spots like the Aldea dos Grobits Village.

-Later, we pause in Vigo, a vibrant port city with a historic old town featuring granite buildings, arcaded squares, and artisan workshops.
-Crossing the Minho River, we arrive in Porto, Portugal’s second-largest city, for accommodation and overnight.
+Later, we arrive in Vigo, a vibrant port city with a historic old town featuring granite buildings, arcaded squares, and artisan workshops.
+Arrival, accommodation and overnight in Vigo.

 After breakfast, we head back to Spain, stopping in Salamanca, a city steeped in history and charm.
 Explore its UNESCO-listed Old Town, featuring landmarks like the Plaza Mayor, the Casa de las Conchas, and the Old and New Cathedrals.
 Don’t miss the historic University of Salamanca, one of the oldest and most beautiful in the world.

-In the evening, we arrive in Madrid, marking the end of this incredible journey through Northern Spain and Portugal.
+In the evening, we arrive in Madrid, finishing this incredible journey through Northern Spain and Portugal.

 Prices: